-The regulations require vehicles transporting certain types or quantities of hazardous materials to display diamond-shaped, squareon-point, warning signs called placards.
+The regulations require vehicles transporting certain types or quantities of hazardous materials to display diamond-shaped, square-on-point, warning signs called placards.

 This section is designed to assist you in understanding your role and responsibilities in hauling hazardous materials.
 Due to the constantly changing nature of government regulations, it is impossible to guarantee absolute accuracy of the materials in this section.
-An up-to-date copy of the complete regulations is essential for you to have.
-Included in these regulations is a complete glossary of terms.
+An up-to-date copy of the complete regulations, which includes a complete glossary of terms, is essential for you to have.

-You must have a commercial driver license (CDL) with a hazardous materials endorsement before driving vehicles carrying hazardous materials which require placards.
-You must pass a written test about the regulations and requirements to get this endorsement.
+Hazardous Materials Endorsement - You must have a CDL with a Hazardous Materials Endorsement before driving vehicles carrying hazardous materials that require placards.
+You must pass a security background check and a written exam about the regulations and requirements to get this endorsement.

-Everything you need to know to pass the written test is in this section.
+Training and Testing - Everything you need to know to pass a security background check and the written exam is in this section.
 However, this is only a beginning.
 Most drivers need to know much more on the job.
 You can learn more by reading and understanding the federal and state rules applicable to hazardous materials as well as attending hazardous materials training courses.
 These courses are usually offered by your employer, colleges and universities, and various associations.
-You can get copies of the Federal Regulations (49 CFR) through your local Government Printing Office bookstore and various industry publishers.
+You may obtain copies of the Federal Regulations (49 CFR) from your local Government Printing Office bookstore and various industry publishers.
 Union or company offices often have copies of the rules for driver use.
-Find out where you can get your own copy to use on the job.